Facility Maintenance Technician – P/T Murray

 - Ability to work outdoors in varying temperatures and climates.

-- Ability to work with animals of varying temperament in noisy conditions.
+- Ability to work around animals in noisy conditions.

 - Ability to work with cleaning materials.